 Now, I can’t say that God or Will were speaking to me when I felt the feeling, “It’s gonna be okay.” or when I saw the rainbow on my face.
 But it was a lovely feeling regardless of how it entered my mind and heart.
 It made me feel hope that it really is going to be okay.
 Maybe not tomorrow or next week but it is going to be okay.
 Hope is what I am clinging to.
 The hope that he will always be on my heart but in a good way, not in a debilitating way.

 I had lunch with a friend this week that I have not seen in about 12 years.
 She made the analogy of our relationship and the new relationship that I now have with Will.
 She said even though we have not seen each other in 12 years I have always been in her heart.
 She made comments about how much I had impacted her life as a wife and mother.
 She said she thought about me a lot and would remember some piece of wisdom or perspective that I had shared with her.
 So even though we weren’t together, I never left her heart and mind.
 She suggested that was the way I will come to think of Will and myself.
 Even though I can’t see him, I will remember the ways his life impacted me and made me a better person.
-That was an interesting perspective and one that I have pondered since our lunch.
+That was an interesting perspective and one that I have pondered since our visit.

 When I first started writing this blog in August of this year, I was telling him about it in a text message conversation.
 He responded that he thought that was so awesome.
 He said that he thought I would be a great writer.
 Whether I am a great writer or not, he was so encouraging to me.
 I would like to think that hearing this song, the rainbow shining on my face, and the peace that I felt will stay with me during the low times.
-We cannot live our lives scared.
+We cannot live our lives afraid.
 We have to be brave, trusting, and hopeful.
 I feel so lucky that I had him as my buddy for 29 years because he has made me a better person.

 She writes about life, death, grief, and recovery.